Brac

 Hvar island bay

-A small island, an even smaller bay and what a place to be!
-Even though just 13 nautical miles from busy Hvar town, this anchoring spot is peaceful with only several summer inhabitants.
+A small island, an even smaller bay, and what a place to be!
+Even though it’s just 13 nautical miles from busy Hvar town, this mooring spot is peaceful with only a few summer inhabitants.
 However, many sailors and boats keep coming for an overnight stay.
-It’s good for anchoring or tying to a buoy, the bottom is sandy and you’ll be completely safe from all the winds.
-The bay has 4 arms, all four being available for anchoring and each has its own little restaurant with local food.
-A place to swim, relax, eat and even take a walk around the island.
+It’s good for anchoring or tying to a buoy.
+The bottom is sandy, and you’ll be completely safe from all the winds.
+The bay has 4 arms, all four being available for anchoring, and each has its own little restaurant with local food.
+It’s a place to swim, relax, eat, and even take a walk around the island.
 Perfect, right?

 Photo credit: Günther Bogensberger